na-na-hi/renget/archive/tmd2character_spike.md

 1. Oran Berry | Heals the user for 10HP.
 2. Oran Berry | Heals the user for 10HP.
 3. Oran Berry | Heals the user for 10HP.
-4. Eᴍᴘᴛʏ | Vacant inventory slot.
+4. Oran Berry | Heals the user for 10HP.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.